 - Critical thinking and ability to analyze issues

 - Understanding with diversity, different perspectives and sensitive/complex issues.

-- Desire to drive news and interest in reporting on a range of topics (can include a list of your station’s reporting beats or needs like city hall, courthouse, band council or issues like affordable housing, employment, environmental concerns, mental health, poverty, Indigenous rights, LGBTQ+ rights, etc.)
+- Desire to drive news and interest in reporting on a range of topics (city hall, courthouse, band council or issues like affordable housing, employment, environmental concerns, mental health, poverty, Indigenous rights, LGBTQ+ rights, etc.)

 - Assist with training and coordinating the station’s volunteers.